cosmic-community/outbound-engine/README.md

 🎯 **Enter a few details.
 Get a full email sequence.**

-Outbound Engine is an AI-powered sales automation platform that creates personalized email workflows based on your target prospect information.
-Simply provide basic details about yourself and your goal, and our AI will generate a complete 5-step cold email sequence tailored to your needs.
+Outbound Engine is a Cosmic AI-powered sales automation platform that creates personalized email workflows based on your target prospect information.
+Simply provide basic details about yourself and your goal, and our Cosmic AI will generate a complete 5-step cold email sequence tailored to your needs.

 ## Features

-- 🤖 **AI-Generated Email Sequences** - Create personalized 5-step email workflows instantly
+- 🤖 **Cosmic AI-Generated Email Sequences** - Create personalized 5-step email workflows instantly using Cosmic's advanced AI
 - 📧 **Multiple Templates** - Choose from various tones (Friendly, Professional, Direct, Funny)
 - 🎯 **Goal-Oriented** - Sequences optimized for booking demos, raising awareness, or closing deals
 - 📋 **Copy & Export** - Easily copy individual emails or export entire sequences
 - 💾 **Workflow Storage** - Save and manage your generated sequences
 - 📱 **Responsive Design** - Works perfectly on desktop and mobile devices
-- ⚡ **Real-time Generation** - Get your complete sequence in seconds
+- ⚡ **Real-time Generation** - Get your complete sequence in seconds powered by Cosmic AI

 ## Clone this Bucket